 How It Began

-August 13, 2007 the 31st Annual International Left-Handers Day.
+August 13th, 2016 is International Left-Handers Day.
 An organization called Lefthanders International first declared this holiday on Friday, August 13, 1976.
-They opened a business the same day that sold left-handed products for over 20 years before going out of business about ten years ago.
-They also published a magazine to clear up myths about left-handers to let them know that they're all right, er, left.
+They opened a business the same day that sold left-handed products for over 20 years before going out of business some years ago.
+They also published a magazine to clear up myths about left-handers and to let them know that they're all right, er, left.

 How to Celebrate